RussTedrake/manipulation/Deepnote.md

 This requires:
 - Pushing a new dockerfile to `russtedrake/manipulation:tagname`.
-  - Instructions for (manually) updating the dockerhub instance are in setup/docker/Dockerfile.
+  - Instructions for (manually) updating the dockerhub instance are in [setup/docker/Dockerfile](setup/docker/Dockerfile).
-  - tagname should be the manipulation repo SHA.
+  - Push to tagname with the date (format `20210831`) and also to `latest`.
   - I am working on adding github integration for the docker.
-See #147.
+See [#147](https://github.com/RussTedrake/manipulation/issues/147).
 - Open the deepnote project, and
   - Update the environment dockerfile to point to the new tag.
   - Manually copy the files from `/root/manipulation` to `~/work`.